 The next place we spend a lot of time is in the kitchen, another prime area for plumbing disasters.
 Two appliances that drive homeowners nuts (when malfunctioning) are garbage disposals and refrigerator ice makers.

 First of all, garbage disposals are not made to dispose of everything.
 Utensils, plastics, bones and other goodies do not grind up but rather, bind up a disposal.
 A backed up disposal can shut down the sink drain and spill over its top.
 Just as annoying is a refrigerator icemaker, which depends on a plastic or copper tube for its water source.
 A break in the tube or crimp in the copper line can back up the water and cause a major leak behind or below the refrigerator.
 And like the bathrooms disasters, damaged flooring and walls can be the result.

 Water Pipes & The Danger of Frozen Pipes

 Maybe the biggest plumbing disaster of all comes from something unseen by the naked eye: frozen water pipes in crawl spaces or attics.
 Water pipes in uninsulated areas can freeze when outside temperatures fall below the freezing mark.
 Often, homeowners are unaware of the problem because they are away from the home for extended periods of time or have failed to properly insulate pipes, crawl spaces, or attics.
 Frozen pipes can burst, causing extensive damage and lead to an even more dangerous situation: mold growth.

 How can you avoid common disasters?
 Make sure your fixtures and appliances are maintained and if needed, serviced by a professional plumber.
 You may also want your plumber to give you a whole-house inspection, which can pinpoint potential trouble spots where your next plumbing disaster might be brewing.
 When you need a plumber in Frederick, MD, contact Larry & Sons!
-Click here to get a free estimate now!
+Click here to get an estimate now!